 Graphically Display the Data

-After collecting data, the team is able to display it using charts and graphs providing visual indications of process problems.
-The transformation of numbers into visuals allows the team to easily communicate their findings to leadership and other process participants.
+After collecting data, the team is able to display it using charts and graphs providing visual clues to process problems.
+Transforming spreadsheets of numbers into revealing visuals allows the team to easily communicate their findings to leadership and other process participants.
 Selecting the right charts and graphs provides the team with valuable insights about the causes of process issues.

 Webinar: How to Use a Fishbone Diagram

 Before moving on to the Improve Phase the team confirms the proposed root causes by using data, process analysis, process observation and comparative analysis.
 Verification can be as simple as watching the problem in action or as complex as designing and running hypothesis tests—there are many methods but no one best way.